lydavid/MusicSearch/docs/upcoming/collections.md

   - [x] A collection only holds one type of entity
 - [x] Can filter all collections by their name
   - Filter by description (MB WS doesn't return description -> out of scope)
-- [ ] After adding an entity to a collection, show a snackbar saying whether it succeeded or it was already part of it
-  - [ ] also, show an indicator that an entity is already in the collection
+- [ ] show an indicator that an entity is already in the collection
   - does not work for remote collections before we get its content

 ### Pull collections from MB
 - [x] Optional MusicBrainz id (mbid) for collection